Can You Get Seborrheic Dermatitis in the Eyebrows?

 Dandruff is typically known for those annoying and embarrassing white flakes that build up along the root of the hair and flake onto your shoulders.
 However, seborrheic dermatitis (SD) can show up just about anywhere on the body, oftentimes without warning.
-Symptoms of dandruff commonly show up on the nose, ears, and eyebrows.
+Inflammation, flaking, and itching are associated with seborrheic dermatitis.
+When it shows up on the nose, ears, and eyebrows, it is classified as facial seborrheic dermatitis.

-The exact cause of SD is unknown, though most dermatologists and researchers agree that it has to do with the skin’s reaction to an excessive build-up of Malassezia yeast, an otherwise harmless and naturally-occurring microorganism.
+The exact cause of SD is unknown, though most dermatologists and researchers agree that it has to do with the skin’s reaction to an excessive build-up of Malassezia yeast, an otherwise harmless and naturally occurring microorganism.
 This belief is due to the fact that when treated with pyrithione zinc, an antifungal zinc complex, most people tend to experience symptom relief.

 Researchers have also correlated stress, hormones, genetics, use of harsh cleaners and soaps, dry and cold weather, and certain medications and health conditions to the onset of seborrheic dermatitis symptoms.